CallumAlder/ES/CW1/README.md

 [GitHub hosted webpage](https://callumalder.github.io/ES/)
 - Select the 'App' in the navbar to go to the app page that hosts the main IOT interface.
+- Webpage files can be found in the [docs folder](https://github.com/CallumAlder/ES/tree/master/docs)

 ## Installation